So you want to know “What are the best north facing window plants?” There are more than you think!

 Creating The Most Attractive Setting For Plants In North Facing Windows

-Grouping a lot of plants in your northern window this gives the opportunity to create a very textured display.
+Grouping a lot of plants for north facing windows in your northern window gives the opportunity to create a very textured display.

 Plants growing in the under-story of the rainforest are many and varied, yet they all need the same constant, measured amount of light your window will provide.

 Because of this, you can set up a lush and eclectic garden that is very pleasing to the eye.